 Isolate immediate hazard area and keep unauthorized personnel out.
 Stop spill/release if it can be done safely.
 Move undamaged containers from immediate hazard area if it can be done safely.
 Cool containers with flooding quantities of water until well after fire is out.
 Caution should be exercised when using water or foam as frothing may occur, especially if sprayed into containers of hot, burning liquid.
 Dispose of fire debris and contaminated extinguishing water in accordance with official regulations.
-Do not allow contaminated extinguishing water or surface waters.
+Do not allow contaminated extinguishing water to enter the soil, ground-water or surface waters.